SimplGy/api-vcr/README.md

 You can also write tests for front end components that have some API dependencies but shouldn't break if the API server has hiccups.

+This is a node app with no database dependency.
+It's easy to integrate with `grunt` or `gulp`, or use from the command line.

 It's good for:

 * **Testing** (Responses are always the same, and fast)